jxnet/Jxnet/README.md

 Issues
 ======

-Have a bug?
+Have a question/bug?
 Please create an issue here on GitHub!

 https://github.com/ardikars/Jxnet/issues